controlplaneio/simulator/docs/2023-cncf-ctf-walkthroughs/ci-runner-ng-breakout/README.md

 ## Remediation and Security Considerations

 This CTF scenario has a pretty simple remediation plan, don't give access to the containerd socket for building container images in CI runners.
-[Kaniko](https://github.com/GoogleContainerTools/kaniko) or [Buildah](https://github.com/containers/buildah) can be used without root privileges to build container images.
+[Kaniko](https://github.com/GoogleContainerTools/kaniko) or [Buildah](https://github.com/containers/buildah) can be used without root privileges to build container images, among others.